averykhoo/recipes/recipes/confectionery/pie-crust.md

 5. Remove dough from bowl and place in a mound on a clean surface.
 Work the dough just enough to form a ball.
 Cut the ball in half then form each half into discs.
 Wrap each disc with plastic wrap and refrigerate for at least 1 hour and up to 2 days.
 You can also freeze it for up to 3 months (just thaw it overnight in the fridge before using it).
+6. roll out and arrange in a pie tin about 2cm high (the pie is quite flat), then stab with a fork
-6. freeze in pie tin after rolling out. blind bake at 200c/400f for 20 mins
+7. freeze in pie tin after rolling out. blind bake at 200c/400f for 20 mins

 blind baking:

-* stab with fork
+* stab with fork when the dough is not frozen, otherwise the dough might crack
 * line with parchment
 * pour over sugar, pressing it into the corners
 * bake at 200c for 15 mins